metaforx/djangocms-rest/docs/tutorial/02-installation.rst

 Using Poetry
 ~~~~~~~~~~~~

 We recommend using ``Poetry`` to manage your dependencies.
-It it is used as default for this documentation.
+It is used by default in this documentation.
 ``pip`` can be used as equivalent.

 .. code-block:: bash